elastic/elasticsearch-specification/openapi-converter/README.md

 ## Building

 The output of this directory is the `schema-wasm-lib` WebAssembly library.
 It must be built and committed in this repository every time the Rust code is changed.
+Use `make schema-wasm-lib` to build it.